 To further understand the binding properties of Pembrolizumab, it would be interesting to understand how the complete antibody would correlate to the now understood binding configuration of its FAB fragment to PD-1.

-Since Pembrolizumab is a monoclonal antibody, protein dataset 5GGS is an ideal model to use for to align PD-1 to the FAB domains of our complete Pembrolizumab model.
+Since Pembrolizumab is a monoclonal antibody, protein dataset 5GGS is an ideal model to use for alignment of PD-1 to the FAB domains of our complete Pembrolizumab model.

 Here we can see 5GGS aligned to the contracted FAB fragment of 5DK3.
 Since this is a monoclonal antibody, the alignment of 5GGS on one FAB fragments should be symmetrical to the other side.